stevenblair/rapid61850/README.md

 ## Using the code ##

-First open the file `SCLCodeGenerator.java`.
-In the `main()` function, set the variable `xmlFile` to the path of the SCD file.
+First open the file `Main.java`.
+In the `main()` function, set the argument of `generateCode(filename)` to the filename of the SCD file.
+The SCD file should be in the same directory as the `Main.java` file.
 Run the Java project to generate the C implementation.

 A basic C `main()` function will look something like: